 The Côte des Bar marks the transition between the plains of Champagne and the rolling slopes of Burgundy.
 From the Côte des Blancs, it is some two hours south of Epernay.
 The largest city near the Côte des Bar and the Aube department is Troyes, once abundant with textile factories, but now perhaps most known for its high-quality andouillette - an aromatic sausage made from pig's intestines.
 Just south of the Côte des Bar, one finds the small village of Chaource, from which the creamy, buttery, and delicious cow's milk cheese takes its name.
 Less than an hour southwest lies the northern tip of Burgundy and the town of Chablis.

-The soil in the Cote des Bar is closer to that of Chablis - Kimmeridgian marl topped by Portlandian limestone - than it is to the vineyards near Epernay and Reims, which is composed mostly of Cretaceous chalk.
+The soil in the Côte des Bar is closer to that of Chablis - Kimmeridgian marl topped by Portlandian limestone - than it is to the vineyards near Epernay and Reims, which is composed mostly of Cretaceous chalk.
 Unlike in Chablis, however, producers in the Aube specialize in Pinot Noir.
 Humid Atlantic influences coming from the west and continental influences with higher temperatures are two factors that help Pinot Noir ripen extremely well in the area.
-In fact, Pinot accounts for almost 90% of vines planted in the region and strongly influences the character of its Champagnes.
-Nevertheless, the Cote des Bar has diversified terroirs.
+Pinot accounts for almost 90% of vines planted in the region and strongly influences the character of its Champagnes.
+The Côte des Bar has diverse terroirs.
 Specific soil types, local climate conditions, slope, and orientation are extremely varied, producing separate micro-climates.
 Each vigneron needs to be fully attentive to his own terroir in order to make the most of it.

 An immediately drinkable wine, this is crisp and bright with green fruits, apples and final acidity.
 It has a light mousse and a good lift at the end.
 Drink now.